24-Year-Old Defenseman – Arizona Coyotes

 Oliver Ekman-Larsson Contract Information:

-Signed a six-year extension with the Coyotes in March of 2013.
+Signed a six-year, $33 million contract extension with the Coyotes in March 2013.

 To instantly reveal our fantasy analysis of every player – including Oliver Ekman-Larsson – simply subscribe now.